KhosroBahrami/ObjectDetection_SSD_Tensorflow/README.md

 ## Training SSD
-We have 3 modes for training:
+We have 3 modes for training of SSD:
-- Training an existing SSD boject detection for a spacific dataset or new sets of parameters.
+- Training an existing SSD model for a new object detection dataset or new sets of parameters.
 - Training (first step fine-tuning) SSD based on an existing ImageNet classification model.
 - Training (second step fine-tuning) SSD based on an existing ImageNet classification model.

 The mode should be specified in configs/config_general.py.

-The input of training should be in /checkpoints/[model_name]
+The input model of training should be in /checkpoints/[model_name]

-the output of training will be store in checkpoints/ssd_[model_name]
+the output model of training will be stored in checkpoints/ssd_[model_name]

 To train the SSD, use the following command: